Mushroom-Daemon/doks/content/docs/2_the_big_ones/prospect.md

 You will tie the two together in the next two sections.

+ask what they want then why why why why why.

 who are you selling to and what do they want?